hashicorp/terraform-website/content/source/docs/glossary.html.md

 [infrastructure-as-code]: glossary.html#infrastructure-as-code

-Infrastructure-as-Code (IaC) is the process of managing infrastructure in a file or files rather than manually configuring it via a user interface.
+Infrastructure-as-Code (IaC) is the practice of managing infrastructure in a file or files rather than manually configuring it via a user interface.
 Infrastructure resource types managed with IaC can include virtual machines, security groups, network interfaces, and many others.

 ## Ingress